FelixArgueta/ResfinderInstaller/README.md

-This script only works in Lunix-ubuntu (resfinder only works in unix based systems) This script installs resfinder, kma, resfinder_db, pointfinder_db, disinfinder_db and compiles the C programs for kma, and all databases.
+This script only works in unix (there is a linux and mac version) This script installs resfinder, kma, resfinder_db, pointfinder_db, disinfinder_db and compiles the C programs for kma, and all databases.